SoftwareHeritage/swh-docs/docs/devel/index.rst

     service providing efficient estimates of the number of objects in the SWH archive, using Redis's Hyperloglog

-:ref:`swh.dataset <swh-dataset>`
-    public datasets and periodic data dumps of the archive released by Software Heritage

 :ref:`swh.deposit <swh-deposit>`
     push-based deposit of software artifacts to the archive

 swh.docs
     developer documentation (used to generate this doc you are reading)

+:ref:`swh.export <swh-export>`
+    public datasets and periodic data dumps of the archive released by Software Heritage

 :ref:`swh.fuse <swh-fuse>`
     Virtual file system to browse the Software Heritage archive, based on